 Additionally, applicants for the master’s program must:

-It is an applicant’s duty to ensure that the materials he/she submits for the application packet are complete, accurate, display his/her full potential as a prospective admitted student, and are submitted by the application deadline.
+It is an applicant’s duty to ensure that materials submitted for the application packet are complete, accurate, display the candidates full potential as a prospective admitted student and are submitted by the application deadline.
 Incomplete applications will not be reviewed.

 Professional and respectful treatment of admissions and other staff members, faculty and administrators is required.
 Unprofessional or disrespectful treatment will result in denial of admission.

 To help you complete your application, download the application checklist.

 International applicants are exempt from the English proficiency requirement if enrolled for one academic year in a degree-seeking program at a recognized/regionally accredited university or college in a country where English is the official language prior to your anticipated term of enrollment at UF, or if you are from one of the following countries.

 Financial aid may be available for full-time and part-time students enrolled in a UF CJC Online master’s program.
 To be eligible for financial aid, students must demonstrate financial need as determined by results from the Free Application for Federal Student Aid (FAFSA).
 For more information, visit our financial aid page or refer to the UF Financial Aid Office for specific questions.

 Federal financial aid is not available for certificate students.
 If a certificate student applies to a UF CJC Online master’s program and is accepted, he or she is then eligible to apply for financial assistance.

 UF CJC Online programs are not eligible for graduate assistantships, Employee Education Program (EEP), fellowships, scholarships, state tuition waiver, or the Santa Fe College waiver (Florida).